cpske/ISP/assignment/ku-polls/iteration1.md

 Your Github repository should look like this:
 ```
 .gitignore
-db.squlite3          <-- Please include this so we can run your code
 manage.py
 README.md
 requirements.txt     <-- List of required Python packages
+data/
+    polls-v1.json    <-- polls data from your database
 mysite/              <-- where application settings.py and urls.py are
     settting.py
     urls.py